Managing Attendance Policy

 18.3 In addition, consideration must be given at each stage to whether the unsatisfactory attendance is related to an underlying medical condition or disability.
 In such cases, advice should be sought from the appropriate local HR Team.

-18.4 Each stage in the Attendance Improvement Process, with the exception of the Informal Stage, involves a hearing to review the facts of the case and determine an appropriate course of action.
-At each stage an Attendance Improvement Plan should also be in place to agree steps that the employee (and in some cases the manager) can take in order to improve and maintain attendance in the future.
-Monitoring periods are included and where there is no improvement in attendance during a monitoring period, a further hearing (at the next stage) will typically be considered.
+18.4 Each stage in the Attendance Improvement Process, with the exception of the Informal Stage, involves a review meeting to consider the facts of the case and determine an appropriate course of action.
+At each stage an Attendance Improvement Plan should also be in place to agree steps that the employee (and in some cases the manager) can take in order to improve and maintain attendance in the future and what support can be provided to assist them with this.
+Monitoring periods are included and where there is no improvement in attendance during a monitoring period, a further meeting (at the next stage) will typically be considered.

 18.7 Hearing outcomes/decisions should be confirmed in writing within 10 days of the hearing.

-18.8 An employee cannot appeal against an attendance improvement plan implemented at the informal stage of the process though the aim is always to reach mutual agreement on its content.
+18.8 An employee cannot appeal against an Attendance Improvement Plan (AIP) implemented at the informal stage of the process though the aim is always to reach mutual agreement on its content.
 If an employee wishes to appeal against the outcome of any of the formal hearings they must follow the process outlined in the Appeals section.

-18.9 If an employee’s attendance sufficiently improves during any monitoring period, any warnings will automatically lapse and their attendance should then be managed as normal.
+18.9 If an employee’s attendance sufficiently improves during any monitoring period, any review periods will automatically lapse and their attendance should then be managed as normal.
 Confirmation should be given in writing that the monitoring period has ended.

 18.10 Where an employee is not already being managed under the Attendance Improvement Process, the process must always start at the Informal Stage.